luisabender/bioinformatics-bachelor-s-thesis/README.md

 Used the package fastqc from conda and stored the results in folder fastqc_results.

-3. **Adapter trimming** via fastp
+3. **Adapter trimming** via trimmomatic and cutadapt

-Performed fastp on the .fastq files. <br>
+Performed trimmomatic on the .fastq files for basic adapter trimming.
+Then run cutadapt on the results to eliminate the polyA adapters.<br>

-Note: couldn't remove any adapters, need to adapt the fastp commands.
+4. **FASTQC** again and **MultiQC report**

-4. **FASTQC** again
+FastQC showed good results on adapter content.

-Note: fastqc after adapter trimming didn't show any big changes on quality score.
+MultiQC report is generated and uploaded.

 TODO: